Hillel the Scribe Communications

 Michael Wex, Born to Kvetch: Yiddish Language and Culture in All Its Moods and Just Say Nu: Yiddish for Every Occasion (When English Just Won't Do): I listened to these books on CD, and can imagine no more enjoyable way to commute than hearing the author examine the roots of Yiddish expressions.
 Want to laugh while learning a ton?
 Read -- better yet, listen to -- this book.

 Helene Hanff, The Duchess of Bloomsbury Street: The author makes her long-dreamt-of visit to London and meets interesting people throughout.
+Hanff was a whimsical, descriptive writer, and those who like this book will enjoy her better-known work, 84 Charing Cross Road.

-Mark Bowden, The Best Game Ever: Giants vs. Colts, 1958, and the Birth of the Modern NFLan in-depth look at a championship game that marked America's seismic shift toward big-time professional sports -- and toward television's central role in that explosion.
+an in-depth look at a championship game that marked America's seismic shift toward big-time professional sports -- and toward television's central role in that explosion.

 Lena Kuchler-Silberman, My Hundred Children (Hebrew): the memoir of a woman who survived the Holocaust and set aside a nascent career in Poland's academia to rehabilitate, through personal ministration and love, the lives of the orphaned and broken children who'd emerged from the horrors.